Therapists & Interns

 Mylene Carberry, Marriage and Family Therapist Trainee

-Mylene Carberry became a Master Parent in 1998 and a Master Teacher in 2000.
-She graduated with a BA in psychology from Ryokan College in 2012 and is currently studying for her Masters degree at Pacifica Graduate Institute.
-Mylene facilitates Relationship Skills Workshops for adults and children and is also available for private therapy.
-She specializes in teaching imprinting, faith parenting and preventive diagnosis.
+Mylene undertook to become a therapist after discovering the Causal Theory in 1993.
+She became a Master Parent and coach in 1998 and a Master Teacher in 2000.
+Mylene graduated with a BA in psychology from Ryokan College in 2012, received her master’s degree at Pacifica Graduate Institute in 2014 and her license in 2017.
+She facilitates Relationship Skills Workshops for adults and children and is also available for private therapy in the Southern West Los Angeles area.
+She specializes in all areas of the Causal Theory, especially imprinting, faith parenting and preventive diagnosis.
 Some of her interests include conscious divorce, attachment issues and neurobiology.
 Mylene is also certified as a yoga instructor and a licensed massage therapist in the state of California.
-She has raised her two children in the theory since birth.
+She has raised her two amazing children in the theory since birth, and they are gifted college students now, graduating soon.

 Master Teachers, Coaches and Monitors